Operation Atlanta: Battle of Suối Cát

 When intelligence reports indicated that there was a VC battalion in the vicinity of Suối Cát (10.909°N 107.356°E), 50 km of Saigon, the 1st Squadron conducted a limited zone reconnaissance but found no signs of the VC.
 Shortly thereafter, on 2 December 1966, Troop A was handling base camp security, Troop B was securing a rock quarry near Cia Ray, and the balance of the squadron was performing maintenance at Blackhorse Base Camp.
-Early that morning a resupply convoy from Troop B, consisting of 2 tanks, 3 ACAVs and 2 2 ½ ton trucks, had travelled the 25km from the rock quarry to Blackhorse without incident.
+Early that morning a resupply convoy from Troop B, consisting of two tanks, three ACAVs and two 2 ½ ton trucks, had travelled the 25km from the rock quarry to Blackhorse without incident.

 At 16:00 the convoy commander readied his convoy for the return trip to Cia Ray.
-The column had a tank in the lead, followed by 2ACAV's, 2 trucks, another ACAV, and, finally, the remaining tank.
+The column had a tank in the lead, followed by two ACAV's, two trucks, another ACAV, and, finally, the remaining tank.
 The convoy commander was in the lead tank, and after making sure that he had contact with the FAC in an armed helicopter overhead, moved his convoy out towards Suối Cát.
 As the convoy passed through Suối Cát, the men in the column noticed an absence of children and an unusual stillness.
 Sensing danger, the company commander was turning in the tank commander's hatch to observe closely both sides of the road when he accidentally tripped the turret control handle.
 The turret moved suddenly to the right, apparently scaring the VC into prematurely firing a command detonated mine approximately 10 meters in front of the tank.
 The commander immediately shouted an ambush warning over the troop frequency and led his convoy in a charge through what had become a hail of VC fire while he blasted both sides of the road.
 Even as the lead tank engaged, Troop B nearest the scene immediately headed toward the action.
 At squadron headquarters, Company D, a tank company, Troop C and the howitzer battery hastened towards the ambush.
 Troop A, on perimeter security at the base camp followed as soon as it was released.
 The gunship on station immediately began delivering fire and called for additional assistance, while the FAC radioed for air support.